Best Of20 min read

 Pros:

-• Simple single-tier pricing — no confusing upgrade path
+• Simple single-tier pricing — no upgrade confusion

-• Works well within both Google and Microsoft ecosystems
+• Works well in Google and Microsoft ecosystems

 Cons:

-• Single pricing tier means you're paying for features you might never use
+• Single pricing tier means paying for features you won't use

-• Pipeline management is less sophisticated than Pipedrive or HubSpot
+• Pipeline management isn't as sophisticated as Pipedrive or HubSpot

-• The 25,000 contact limit can get restrictive for larger teams
+• 25,000 contact limit can get tight for larger teams

 9. Streak — Best CRM for Gmail-Native Workflows